vigetlabs/microcosm/README.md

 ## Opinions

-Microcosm injects a a couple of opinions regarding the Flux
+Microcosm inserts a couple of opinions regarding the Flux
 architecture:

-1. Typically Flux uses CONSTANT values to pass messages from Actions to Stores.
+1. Flux uses CONSTANT values to pass messages from Actions to Stores.
 Microcosm automatically generates these by assigning each Action function a unique `toString` method.
 2. Microcosm expects immutability.
 When an action is fired, the associated handler in Stores are given the old state.
 State is updated by returning a new value.
-3. Stores do not contain data, they _shape_ it.
+3. Stores do not contain data, they _transform_ it.
 See the section on stores below.
 4. All Actions that return promises will wait to resolve before dispatching.
-5. It should be easily to embed in libraries.
-Additional features such should be able to layer on top.
-6. It should utilize language features over implementation details as much as possible.
+5. Utilize language features over library abstraction as much as possible.

+## What problems does it attempt to solve?

+1. Complete isolation of state between instances.
+Server-side JavaScript needs isolation of state between requests, client-side libraries need easy containment from other instances on the page.
+2. A reasonable trade-off between the simplicity of singletons and the state-isolation of class instances.
+3. Easy extension of core API and layering of features out of the framework's scope.

 ## Design